werf/werf/docs/pages/configuration/deploy_into_kubernetes.md

 ## Release name

-Werf allows to define a custom release name template, which [used during deploy process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#release-name) to generate a release name.
+werf allows to define a custom release name template, which [used during deploy process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#release-name) to generate a release name.

 Custom release name template is defined in the [meta configuration section]({{ site.baseurl }}/documentation/configuration/introduction.html#meta-config-section) of `werf.yaml`: